 Miamiview Culvert Replacement- The City of Loveland was awarded a $387,000 interest-free loan for a 20 year term from OPWC.
 The project will include replacement of a concrete box culvert, headwalls, and wingwalls.
 The project will also include extension of the dead end roadway on (lower) Miamiview Drive to cross over the culvert and end with a T-type turn-around, and paving.
 The project construction contract was awarded to JTM Smith Construction.
-Construction is began in August and is expected to be completed by the end of October 2021.
+Construction began in August 2021 and will be complete in spring of 2022.

-Main & Chestnut Improvements- The City of Loveland was recommended by the District to receive OPWC funding (50% as a grant, 50% as an interest-free loan) for this project.
-The total cost of the project is $1,168,000, and the city has entered into a contract with Ford Development Corporation.
+Main & Chestnut Improvements- The City of Loveland received $1,132,900 of OPWC funding (50% as a grant, 50% as an interest-free loan) for this project.
 The scope of work includes replacing the 4" cast iron water main, storm sewer improvements, and repaving on Main St., Chestnut St., S. Wall St., and Hill St. The project also includes a complete replacement of the traffic signal at Wall St. and W. Loveland Ave., and upgrades to radar vehicular detection and GPS pre-emption there and at the traffic signal at Main St. and Loveland-Madeira Rd.
-Duke Energy will have some utility pole replacements on the north side of W. Loveland Ave. at Wall St. to raise overhead lines in May-June, prior to the City's project start date.
-The project will begin Oct.
-4. Riverside Drive will be temporarily closed Oct.
-11-15 to allow crews to tap into the main.
+Between October and the end of 2021, Ford Development Corporation completed water main installation, water service transfers, storm sewer improvements, and concrete repairs.
+Traffic signal work and paving are scheduled to begin in spring of 2022 after the signal components have been manufactured and the asphalt plants reopen.

 W. Loveland Ave.
 Bridge Improvements- The City of Loveland and Hamilton County were recommended by the District to receive an OPWC grant for replacement of the sidewalk on the north side of the County's bridge, as well as railing/walls, and bridge abutments.
 The City is providing a local match for the additional cost to upgrade to decorative railing and potentially the light poles.
 The project construction is delayed due to private utility relocation work affecting the sidewalk.